d-batayev/Chat-Application/ReadME.md

 - Set the client endpoint to **localhost:5000** in *client/src/components/Chat/Chat.js*
 - Run `npm i && npm start`for both client and server side to start the development server

-Then, you will be able to access the application at **localhost:3000**.
+Then, you will be able to view the application at **localhost:3000**.

 © 2020 Daulet Batayev